Floydlang/floyd/docs/floyd_systems.md

 2. Transform messages between different clock-bases -- the inbox is thread safe
 3. Allow buffering of messages, that is moving them in time

 You need to implement your actor's processing function and define its mutable state.
-The processing function is unpure.
+The processing function is impure.
 It can call OS-functions, block on writes to disk, use sockets etc. Each API you want to use needs to be passed as an argument into the processing function, it cannot go find them - or anything else.

-Actors cannot change any other state than its own, they run in their own virtual adress space.
+Actors cannot change any other state than its own, they run in their own virtual address space.

 When you send messages to other actors you can block until you get a reply, get replies via your inbox or just don't use replies.